starless-sky-protocol/starless-sky-network/README.md

 ## Private Keys vs Public Keys

-The idea of private keys and public keys is that one directly depends on the other.
+The idea of private keys and public keys is that one directly depends on the other but they're not deterministic.
 A public key is irreversible and cannot have the private key decrypted, but it is possible to calculate the public key from a private key.
 This indicates that a private key is the master access for that sender/receiver.

 With a private key it is possible to calculate your public key, but with a public key it is impossible to calculate your private key.
+In this protocol, public keys are not revealed to identity holders: a deterministic address of these keys, as it is called "public address" introduces the system to its public key.

 > The project is still under development and its algorithm is also being developed.
 Some security issues may change in the future, along with how it works.